What are the symptoms of WTS?

 There are many steps that lead from T4 being supplied by the thyroid gland (or thyroid medicine) and T3 having its effect in the nucleus of the cell.
 T4 is supplied by the thyroid gland, travels through the bloodstream, is transported into the cells, and is converted into T3.
 T3 is then transported into the nucleus and does its job.
 This is like a garden path with several gates along the way.
 Just because the first gate is unlocked doesn’t mean you will have no problem making it through the others.

 Hypothyroidism is like the first gate on the path is locked.
 In hypothyroidism, not enough T4 is being supplied by the thyroid gland or thyroid medicine (TSH test is high).
 Consequently, there is no way for there to be adequate T3 stimulation in the nucleus.
-In Wilson’s Temperature Syndrome there is an adequate supply of thyroid hormone from the thyroid gland or medicine (THS test is normal) but there is some other problem along the path that is preventing adequate T3 stimulation in the nucleus.
+In Wilson’s Temperature Syndrome there is an adequate supply of thyroid hormone from the thyroid gland or medicine (TSH test is normal) but some other problem along the path is preventing adequate T3 stimulation in the nucleus.
 The result is the same in both cases: same slow metabolism, same low body temperature, same symptoms.
 And, the symptoms of severe WTS can be worse than the symptoms of mild hypothyroidism.
 You can order your own TSH test to see what yours is running.

 WTS is roughly 10 times more common than hypothyroidism, even though most doctors were never taught about it in medical school.
 WTS is treated differently than hypothyroidism.
 Whereas hypothyroidism is often a life-long disorder, WTS is often completely reversible within a matter of months.